History of BSO

 On July 18, 2013, central Secretary General Raza Jahangir started visiting all zones of Makran during the worst conditions of Balochistan in order to clarify the self created confusion among the members.
 Raza Jahangir had planned to return from Makran on August 15 after meeting all members, but Pakistani army raided residence of BNM leader Imdad Bojair and killed both, Raza Jahangir and Imdad Bojair.

 It was the worst time of BSO (Azad), during which, on one hand, leaders and members were being kidnapped and killed by Pakistani army and on the other hand, one group (pro-freedom) was doing propaganda against central leadership by violating organization’s policy.
 Raza Jahangir’s visit had clarified the issue and the confusions of the members since long.
-But one group, which was comprised of and led by Hassan Janan, Aslam Baloch and former Information Secretary BSO (Azad) Salam Sabir, had left the struggle for national freedom, and was working to create confusion among the members of BSO (Azad) and to divide it into two parts.
+But one group, had left the struggle for national freedom, and was working to create confusion among the members of BSO (Azad) and to divide it into two parts.
 This group was backed by few members of central body and central information secretary Yar Jan.
 They violated the policies of BSO under a conspiracy and finally announced their resignation.
 After their resignation, they began propaganda against the organization like pro-government groups who had worked against BSO (Azad).
 After a long struggle of organization’s head, Yar Jan and other members of the central body did not stop working against organization.
 In the seventh meeting of central body Yar Jan’s basic membership was terminated.
 The resigned group wanted to make BSO compromise under a group, but members and leadership of BSO were not ready to accept their demand.
 As a result, they established a block against BSO (Azad) and named it BSO-Azad-Constitutional Block in order to prove their vision correct.
 This block began propaganda against the announced division of organization into two parts and the current leadership, which was elected in 19th national council session, was termed unconstitutional, and constitutional issues were raised by apolitical and unconstitutional means.

 In past, tribal chiefs and people of the other ideology were associated with the breakdown of BSO, but, this time the scenario was different, for division and breakdown of BSO those people were in association with pro-independence.
 Due to this issue, members of all Baloch pro-freedom parties including BSO (Azad) were in a confused environment.
 After sixth meeting of central body, Chairman Zahid Baloch began visiting Kharan, Shaal and other areas in order to end the confusion among the members.
 After visiting those areas for more than one month, Zahid Baloch was abducted by secret agencies of Pakistan on March 18, 2014.
 Despite all issues, the leadership of BSO (Azad) did not come under any pressure and was resisting the violator of constitution strictly.
 BSO was working ahead regularly despite the abduction of its central head, martyrdom of central general secretary, anti-organizational activities of central information secretary and few members of central body and crackdown of BSO (Azad) by Pakistan.